 There is one special pair of delicate golden hoop earrings that I wore in so many photoshoots already – so I need to give a shoutout to the ones who created them – Bow and Crossbones.

 The small label from UK is selling repro as well as true vintage jewellery, and my favourites are definitely their small golden hoops.
-In the photo by Gina Mary below you see me wearing one of their beautiful pairs (the dress is from Vintage Diva Clothing).
+In the photo by Gina Mary, below you see me wearing one of their beautiful pairs.
 But of course they also offer bakelite-inspired pieces, bangles, brooches, necklaces and much more.